xFBIx/Odoo_Combat_2024/README.md

-# Sweet Pants E-commerce Application
+# Sweet Pants Furniture Renting Application

-Sweet Pants is an advanced e-commerce platform built with Django, designed to facilitate seamless transactions between vendors and customers.
-It offers a robust set of features aimed at enhancing functionality and user experience throughout various stages of development.
+Sweet Pants is a Django-based platform designed for renting furniture, facilitating transactions between renters and customers.
+It provides essential features for managing inventory, bookings, and user interactions.

-## Overview
+## Features

-This repository hosts an e-commerce application with comprehensive capabilities:

 ### Authentication and User Management:

-- Utilizes Django's authentication system to manage vendors and customers separately.
+- Separate authentication for renters and customers.
-- Vendors can register, manage their product listings, and monitor orders associated with their products.
+- Renters can manage furniture listings and track booking details.
-- Customers can register, view order history, and manage their profiles.
+- Customers can view rental history, manage profiles, and use a wishlist.

 ### Core Functionality:

-- Efficient database models structured for managing users, products, orders, and reviews.
+- Efficient database models for users, furniture items, bookings, and reviews.
-- Supports essential vendor actions such as product management and order tracking.
+- Renters can add and manage furniture listings, and view booking details.
-- Customers can add funds to their accounts and place orders based on available balances and product availability.
+- Customers can view available items, select rental dates, and place orders.
-- Features a dynamic home page listing all available items, prioritizing top-selling products.

 ### Additional Features:

-- Integration of OAuth for Google sign-in using Django Allauth for enhanced user authentication.
+- Integration of Google OAuth for secure sign-in using Django Allauth.
-- Automated email notifications to vendors upon customer purchases, powered by the Mailjet API.
+- Email notifications to renters on customer bookings via Mailjet API.
-- Migration from SQLite to PostgreSQL for robust and scalable database management.
+- Migration from SQLite to PostgreSQL for robust data management.
-- Vendor-specific reporting capabilities with CSV/Excel exports for detailed sales analysis.
+- Renters can generate CSV/Excel reports for rental history analysis.
-- Advanced ordering system allowing customers to purchase multiple items simultaneously using a shopping cart model.
+- Enhanced booking system with shopping cart and wishlist functionalities.
-- Wishlist functionality enabling customers to save desired items for future purchase.

 ### Deployment:

-- Deployed on DigitalOcean using Docker, Nginx, and Gunicorn to ensure a scalable and secure hosting environment.
+- Deployed on DigitalOcean using Docker, Nginx, and Gunicorn.
-- Configured for production readiness with customizable Django settings to suit development and production environments.
+- Configured for scalability and security in production environments.

 ## Setup

-To set up the project locally, follow these steps:
+To set up the project:

 1. Clone the repository:
    ```bash